Tripartite entanglement in mixed-spin triangle trimmer: The model

-As one of the main part of this research is devoted to the comparison of entanglement properties of the system with non-conserving magnetization and its uniform-$g$ counterpart, we have to use the corresponding eigenvectors for calculating the entanglement measures.
-However, the eigenvectors given above not always admit continuous limit at $g_2\rightarrow g_1$.
-For the case of uniform $g$-factors the corresponding Hamiltonian should be diagonalized separately.
-For the case $J_1=J_2$ and $g_2\rightarrow g_1$, the eigenvectors $|\psi_{3,4}\rangle$, $|\psi_6\rangle$, $|\psi_7\rangle$ $|\psi_9\rangle$ and $|\psi_{11}\rangle$ change non continuously.
+where the standard Ising basis is chosen, $\left|s_1^z, s_2^z, S_3^z\right\rangle$.
+Since one of the main parts of this research is devoted to the comparison of entanglement properties of the system with non-conserving magnetization and its uniform-$g$ counterpart, we have to use the corresponding eigenvectors for calculating the entanglement measures.
+However, the eigenvectors given above not always admit a continuous limit at $g_2\rightarrow g_1$.
+For the case of uniform $g$-factors, the corresponding Hamiltonian should be diagonalized separately.
+For the case $J_1=J_2$ and $g_2\rightarrow g_1$, the eigenvectors $|\psi_{3,4}\rangle$, $|\psi_6\rangle$, $|\psi_7\rangle$ $|\psi_9\rangle$ and $|\psi_{11}\rangle$ change noncontinuously.
 They acquire the following form:

 The rest of the eigenvectors change continuously under $g_2\rightarrow g_1$.
-Detailed examination of system phase diagrams and magnetic properties was given in our previous work \cite{mer}.
+The origin of this phenomenon lies in the symmetry restoration, which takes place under a uniform distribution of the exchange coupling and $g$-factors.
+Additional $P_{23}$ permutation symmetry element appears when $J_1=J_2$ and $g_1=g_2$.
+A detailed examination of system phase diagrams and magnetic properties was given in our previous work \cite{mer}.

-\section{Tripartite Negativity}
+\section{Tripartite negativity}

-To quantifying the quantum entanglement several different entanglement measures can be used \cite{ent, horodecki}.
-However, for the mixed-spin clusters negativity \cite{vidal} is the most convenient one, as it can be easily constructed and calculated for any pair of spins with the aid of reduced density matrix.
-For the system under consideration three pairwise bipartite negativities can be constructed.
-The numerical value on negativity, which varies from 0 (no entanglement) to $1/2$ (maximally entangled pair), corresponding to the i-th and j-th particles of the system, $Ne_{ij}$, equals to the sum of absolute values of negative eigenvalues of partially transposed reduced two-particle density matrix, $\rho_{ij}^T$, which is constructed in the following way:
+Several different entanglement measures can be used to quantify the quantum entanglement~\cite{ent, horodecki}.
+However, for the mixed-spin clusters, negativity \cite{vidal} is the most convenient measure, as it can be easily constructed and calculated for any pair of spins with the aid of reduced density matrix.
+For the system under consideration, three pairwise bipartite negativities can be constructed.
+The numerical value of negativity, which varies from 0 (no entanglement) to $1/2$ (maximally entangled pair), corresponding to the $i$-th and $j$-th particles of the system, $\mathit{Ne}_{ij}$, is equal to the sum of absolute values of negative eigenvalues of partially transposed reduced two-particle density matrix, $\rho_{ij}^T$, which is constructed in the following way:

-where, $\left|\xi_i, \xi_j, \xi_k \right\rangle$ is a standard basis for the states of $\mathbf{s_1}, \mathbf{s_2}$ ($\xi_i=\pm1/2$) and $\mathbf{S_3}$ ($\xi_i=-1, 0, 1$) spins.
-Then the negativity is obtained according to
+where $\left|\xi_i, \xi_j, \xi_k \right\rangle$ is a standard basis for the states of $\boldsymbol{s}_1, \boldsymbol{s}_2$ ($\xi_i=\pm1/2$) and $\boldsymbol{S}_3$ ($\xi_i=-1, 0, 1$) spins.
+Then, the negativity is obtained according to